 The beds are actually a chapter for itself.
 Often we were during our travel the goal of curious views.
 The trailer with its three window rows (and sleep places) looks somewhat unusual.
 But who got accustomed once to it, in one approximately 80 cm width, 80 cm high and sufficiently long bunk with window to sleep, would not like to missen any longer this kind of the travel.
 For couples in each case some double cabs are available, otherwise there are single cabs.
 With the next journey I must make at the next time a few photos of the construction and the inside of the sleeping car.
 Perhaps also other people are encouraged to thus travel and sleep.

 In addition one becomes acquainted with fast different people, which is not sure in a hotel or a holiday house.
 Thus (nearly) everyone accesses also, if it goes at the mounting and disassembly of the tent for the sleeping car or to preparing the meals or the others approximately activities which can be settled around the bus.
 And who already times heard at night a lion roar, while one lies secure in bed, who can probably understand my enthusiasm for these nature near kind of the travel.

 PS.
 The term Sandsation in the headline was coined by an event, which take place since 2003 every year near the railway main station (Hauptbahnhof) in Berlin/Germany.
 There will be crafted in July and August for some weaks large sand sculptures, which also can be visited during the emergence and thereafter still some time.

 In 2007 the event stood under the slogan "Welcome to Paradise.
 The mouse on the cheese mountain was for example about 5 m largely.
-In the year 2008 this event take place from 8 June to 3 August.
-If you should be at this time in Berlin, I can recommend the attendance to you.
+This event take place in the year 2008 from 8.
+6. - 3.
+8. If you should be at this time in Berlin, I can recommend the attendance to you.